Ella Bergmann-Michel: Marriage and war

 In 1919, Bergmann-Michel married Robert Michel.
 Together they pioneered the use of collage using photographs.
 Their work was included in Société Anonyme, a collection of works by predominantly European Dada artists.
 In 1920, Bergmann-Michel and her husband moved to Vockenhausen, near Frankfurt Germany.
 While in Frankfurt she decorated much of the Bauhaus school's minimalist walls.
 Bergmann-Michel continued doing her art until World War II when she was forced to stop, as the pressure of political events made artistic activity hazardous for her.
 Between 1933 and 1945, Bergmann-Michel stayed intermittently in London.
 Being a failed painter himself, Hitler abhorred abstract art of all types.
 Bergmann-Michel worked on her family’s farm until the war ended.
 Once the war ended Bergmann-Michel went back to her art.
 During the 1950s she gave lectures on the development of modern painting and avant-garde films and in the 1960s continued her development of Prism Pictures.
 In the later years she continued to make picture collages and vertical/horizontal compositions, none of which are titled.

 Legacy

-Through her life Ella Bergmann-Michel toured Zurich, London, Belfast, Poland, Milan, Paris and the United States.
+Through her life Ella Bergmann-Michel toured Zürich, London, Belfast, Milan, Paris, Poland and the United States.
 Her art is distinctive, interesting, and found primarily in European art markets.
 It is unknown how many paintings and pieces that Bergmann-Michel completed; her art is more important for the movement that it helped to propel, rather than individual pieces themselves.
 Bergmann-Michel is one of many lost artists of Germany during the era.